DashlinS/BBC-Website/README.md

 ### Html

-The Html portion, although seemingly simple, required proper attention.
+The Html, although seemingly simple, required proper attention.
 As to not make any mistakes and issues later for the CSS portion, I was careful to be clean and accurate.
 I wanted to make sure to group my sections, classes and ids to make sure there wasn't any confusion.
 Worst part of it was, coming up with the class and id names!
 But as I got into the groove, it became a pattern.
 I used section instead of div, except for in a couple areas.
 This helped me figure out the segments and their placements.

 ### CSS

-The CSS portion was definitely frustrating at times, but very rewarding once I figured out some techniques!
+The CSS was definitely frustrating at times, but very rewarding once I figured out the solutions!
-There was a lot to be learned here and learn I did.
+There was some to be learned here.
+Including `floats` and `positioning` for example.
 The CSS definitely needed to be sectioned up and focused on.
-Floats were not as bad as I thought they would have been, but Flexbox or Grid would've been my preferred.
+Floats were not as bad as I thought they would have been, but `Flexbox` or `Grid` would've been my preferred.

 ## Styling Effects